sprankhub/mrg_stock_indicator/doc/README-EN.txt

 ** INSTALLATION
-Extract content of this archive in your Magento directory and activate it in the backend in the system configuration> Stock management .
+Extract content of this archive in your Magento directory and activate it in the backend in the system configuration> Stock management.

 ** USAGE
 This module is displayed on product details pages - with the help of a 'traffic light ' icon-